 Dry white wines are perfect for any seafood dish.
 They also go great with sweet foods and anything citrusy, so if you're planning a brunch menu, make sure to grab some!
 These whites have the right acidity that cuts through sweets as well as just enough sweetness themselves that they won't overwhelm your palate.

 Just like in cooking, red and white wines have their designated roles in food pairings.
 There's no point in picking one that outshines the other when they're intended for different things.

-Based on the factors above, red wines and white wines are neck and neck.
+Based on the factors above, red wine vs. white wine are neck and neck in every category.
 Much like any food and drink, the decision about which one is better lies in the consumer.

 Some people just consider the health factor as the upper hand of reds; that’s why they regard it as the better option because it's healthier.
 However, some may have other criteria that would make them prefer whites over reds.